wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/2017-06-23_09_30_00.png)

 1. To use authentication with this new web app, we need to update our AzureAD app registration to whitelist its URL.
 In the browser, navigate to the [Application Registration Portal](https://apps.dev.microsoft.com/#/appList) and select your application.
 Under the `Platforms` heading, select `Add Url` and paste in the URL of your newly created Azure Web App.
-You may have to remove the URL from the previous HOL first.
+Also, since two of our applications share the same `*.azurewebsites.net` domain we need to add an entry for `https://azurewebsites.net` into the list.
 Click `Save`.

     ![image](./media/2017-06-23_09_26_00.png)